yztulk/asterisk-config/README.md

 This repository contains configuration files and manuals on how to install Asterisk and OpenVPN.

 # Things left to do and sorted on priority basis
 - Via tethering /hotspot verbinding maken met internet.
 Automatisch connecten wanneer het internet uitvalt.
+Probleem is dat hotspot de asterisk server een andere IP adres opgeeft en daardoor kunnen de SIP phones niet meer verbinding maken met Asterisk server.
 - Auto connect as vpn client when vpn server restarts
 - Restrict access to vpn clients so that they can't ping internal ip addresses.
 As a VPN client you can ping internal IP addresses.
 If you'd like to allow or deny access to specific resources for specific users you can use Firewall rules.